nu00/RoadApplePi/README.md

 Demonstration video: [https://www.youtube.com/watch?v=-G1HIgr2cvU](https://www.youtube.com/watch?v=-G1HIgr2cvU)

+This is a fork trying to port the project to Debian Bookwork.
+Maybe I'll also add some fiture in the future.

 ## Features
  - **Dashcam Recordings with car stats:** Whenever your RoadApplePi is powered on and connected to a webcam and Bluetooth OBD2 reader, it's recording every piece of information it can scrape up.
 Using hardware-accelerated video encoding, this results in smooth dashcam footage and an instrument cluster that shows exactly what you (and others around you) were doing at any given time.
  - **Real-time OBD (II) Information:** See what's going on under-the hood in real time with our "Dashboard" view